yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 ## DynamoDB
 - 1 WCU: 1 write of 1 item of 1KB or less (round up to nearest KB)
 - Writes are applied in the order received
-- There are "conditional writes" - only succeed if the attributes meet
+- There are "conditional writes" - only succeed if the attributes meet some conditions
 - 1 RCU: 1 read of 1 item of 4KB or less (strongly consistent) or 2 reads 4KB per sec for eventually consistent
 - Eventual consistent read - 0.5 RCU
 - IAM condition parameter: fine-graned access per-item or per-attribute